 Status of current planning applications and decisions

-You can access a range of reports on current planning permit applications and decisions through our eServices website.
+You can access a range of reports on current planning permit applications and decisions on our eServices website.
 As soon as we update information in our system, you can view it on our website.

 Terms used in planning application reports